Sharon businesses follow strict rules as state allows them to serve customers again

 SHARON, Pa.
-(WKBN) – Retail businesses were allowed to reopen on Friday in Mercer and Lawrence counties.
+(WYTV) – Retail businesses were allowed to reopen on Friday in Mercer and Lawrence counties.
 The consensus of three Sharon business owners was that they were glad to just be open.

 Shekeema Johnson of Farrell showed up at Reyers Shoe Store on the first day it was allowed to be open since March 19.